 Finally, let me say this.
-Blogging is an amazing educational, exciting & horizon broadening hobby, but don’t let it take over your life!
-Organisation & planning is a key skill to avoid this and hopefully these tips will help you enjoy your blogging life that little bit more!
+Blogging is an amazing educational, exciting & horizon broadening hobby.
+But don’t let it take over your life (even if it has become your job!).
+Organisation & planning are key here and hopefully these tips will help you enjoy your blogging life that little bit more!

 Are you a thorough planner or a lazy slacker?